ESRC Wales DTP Collaborative PhD Studentships in Management and Business

 |Award type||PhD studentship|

-Cardiff Business School, supported by the ESRC Doctoral Training Partnership for Wales (DTP), invites applications for funded PhD study.
+Cardiff University, Cardiff Business School, supported by the ESRC Doctoral Training Partnership for Wales (Wales DTP), invites applications for funded PhD study.
 These particular studentships, known as ‘collaborative studentships’ involve liaison with a non-academic organisation, often at many key stages of the research programme.
+They will commence in October 2019.
+The following collaborative studentships are available:

-- Management and Business in collaboration with Panalpina, Costain and Markes: Seeing the future: forecasts and decision making in different operational environments
+- Seeing the future: forecasts and decision making in different operational environments.

 |Tuition fee support||Full UK/EU tuition fees|